CURRENT HOURS: Programs by reservation only from November through April

 Grades: 3-12; can be adapted for homeschool families

-Number of students: Minimum 20, maximum 30
+Number of participants: Maximum 30

 Program length: 2 hours